-Honolulu - Kaye Fawcett's customers used to come to her.
-Now, she goes to them.
+HONOLULU - Kaye Fawcett's customers used to come to her.
+Now, she comes to them.

 It's a different way of running her longtime luxury linens retail business, Fine Linens & Furnishings, here in Hawaii's capital.

-But as she explained to HTT recently, the new concept works - especially for the island state's high-end market.
+But as she explained to HTT, her new concept works - especially for the island state's high end market.

 "I love my business now.
-It gives me the opportunity to spend time with clients and help them put together a look for a room in a more personal way," said Fawcett, who this year marks her 10th anniversary in business.
+It gives me the opportunity to spend time with clients and help them put together a look for a room in a more personal way," said Fawcett, who marks her 10th anniversary in business this year.

 "And many times, it leads to other business for me," she continued.
 "My client may come to me for help with one room, and then she may want to move onto another room.